-If you miss taking one unit test during its window of availability, the grade on the final exam can count to replace that missing test grade.
+If you miss taking one chapter test during its announced window, the grade on the final exam can count to replace that missing test grade.
 (It will also count as the final.)
 If you have missed more than one test, only one of those missing grades can be replaced by the final.
 If you miss the final, the course grade will be calculated with a 0 in its place.
 (Please do not miss the final!)